Transcultural Nursing in Community Track

-The Transcultural Nursing in Community track prepares nurses for advanced nursing practice in culturally diverse communities.
-The curriculum is grounded in nursing science, public health principles, theory-guided practice, and transcultural care.
+The Transcultural Nursing track in the Master of Arts in Nursing program was designed to prepare nurses for advanced practice across care settings in culturally diverse communities.
+The curriculum is grounded in nursing science, theory guided practice, and transcultural principles.

-Emphasis is on reaching populations that are underserved by traditional care systems and who exist outside of the social mainstream.
-As such, the program provides rich alternative teaching and learning opportunities locally and internationally.
+Emphasis is on reaching out to persons and populations that are underserved by traditional care systems and who exist outside of the social mainstream.
+As such, the track provides rich alternative learning opportunities for graduate students locally and internationally.

 The Transcultural Nursing track prepares nurses to apply for advanced certification in Transcultural Nursing through the International Transcultural Nursing Society and/or certification in Holistic Nursing through the American Holistic Nurses Credentialing Corporation (AHNCC), which is a separate entity from American Holistic Nurses Association.